kibalabs/everypage/src/packages/main-new/README.md

 [] add 404 handling
 [] Use file structure to create multiple pages
 [] Look into code splitting for multiple pages
-[] Think about alternatives for main-new/bin/package/index.tsx
+[] Think about alternatives for main-new/bin/package/index.tsx (maybe can be compiled and copied)

 Actual documentation: